carlobonamico/angular-component-based/angular-component-based-01.md

+# LAB: Add HTTP clients calling mock REST data
+Include the HttpClientModule in the main module

+Import HttpClient service in MailService

+Inject HttpClient service instance in the MailService constructor

+Create the messages.json mock data file in the root project folder (or better in a dedicated data folder)

+Implement the http GET call

+# TIP

-# Encapsulating Backend Calls in a Service Layer
+Encapsulate Backend Calls in a Service Layer